dev-abuke/dev-abuke/README.md

 -->
 ## Hi, I am Abubeker Shamil!
 Great to see you here! 👋

-I am Abubeker Shamil, a software engineer with 2 years of professional experience.
-Besides, I am Systems Thinker with proven experience in analyzing different data and deploying them.
+I am Abubeker Shamil, a Generative AI and software engineer.
+Besides, I am Systems Thinker with experience in analyzing different data and deploying them.
 Skilled in python, javascript, data analysis frameworks.
 I am committed, good communicator, willing to assume responsibility with a problem-solving mindset and collaborative attitude